Ehlers-Danlos Syndromes

 Symptoms of Ehlers-Danlos Syndromes

-People with an Ehlers-Danlos syndrome usually have very flexible joints, abnormal scarring, poor wound healing, fragile blood vessels, and very elastic skin.
+People with Ehlers-Danlos syndrome usually have very flexible joints, abnormal scarring, poor wound healing, fragile blood vessels, and very soft, elastic skin.
 The skin can be stretched up to several inches but returns to its normal position when released.

 Complications of Ehlers-Danlos syndromes

 Ehlers-Danlos syndromes may alter the body’s response to injuries.
 Minor injuries may result in wide gaping wounds.
-Although these wounds usually do not bleed excessively, they leave wide scars.
+Although these wounds do not usually bleed excessively, they leave wide scars.

-Sprains and dislocations develop frequently.
+Sprains and dislocations occur frequently.

 Diagnosis of Ehlers-Danlos Syndromes